syhily/duoshuo/README.md

 After building the project, you can execute `npm prune --production` to remove all the dev dependencies.
 The application can be executed by using `npm start`.

+### Configuration

+Almost all the configurations can be configured after the application started except the port and the database.
+It's configured through the environment variables and `.env` files.
+Copy the default `.env.example` file, rename it to `.env.local` and `.env.production.local` which will be ignored by the git.
+Change the content as your needs.
+The `.env.local` is used for local development while `.env.production.local` is used for production.

 ## License